BillyVL/portfolio/README.md

 styled links using pseudo classes, various headers, absolute & relative links, and many different CSS properties.

 Thank you to the Thinkful Engineering Flex program for their guidance and support.
-Also shoutout to Porter Lyman.
+Also shoutout to my mentor Porter Lyman.